pilsprog/skyport-logic/docs/en/GAME.md

 POINTS
 ------
 Damaging a player awards you with the amount of points equivalent to the damage you inflicted on the player.
+This means that "overdamage" is counted, e.g. if your enemy has 1 health point left, and you hit him for 16 damage, you will be awarded 16 points for the damage inflicted.
 Killing another player in addition awards you with a 20 bonus points bounty.
-Dying gives you a point penality of 80 points.
+Dying gives you a point penality of -40 points.
-You may also lose varying amounts of points by performing certain actions that incur a penality, such as not moving a turn and standing on a spawn tile beyond the initial round.
+Standing on the spawn-tile incurrs a -10 point penality at the end of each round.
+To avoid any penalities, move away from the spawn-tile immediately upon spawning.
+Not performing any actions at all during your turn, incurs a -10 point penality as well.
+The intention of this rule is to make crashed AIs quickly drop to the bottom of the score bracket.
+If you wish to not make a move due to tactical reasons, you may simply perform a shot in any direction, or move up a tile and then back down, forfeiting your last action.
+This will not incur any penality.

 After a fixed amount of time has passed, the round ends, and the player with the highest score wins.

 DESTRUCTION